malmostad/meks/README.md

 ## Testing
 Run tests before pushing code to the Git repository and before making a deployment.
 The application contains unit tests and high level integration/feature tests using RSpec, Capybara and headless Chrome.

-Note: Installation of Chrome, ChromeDriver and Selenium is currently not provided by the Puppet provisioning script for the Vagrant box.
-You need to install them manually.
+Note: Installation of Chrome, ChromeDriver and Selenium are currently not provided by the Puppet provisioning script for the Vagrant box.
+See `puppet/install_chrome_etc.txt` for installation commands.

 Run the test cases in the projects root directory in your Vagrant box: